Otha Foster

 Otha Foster III (born September 27, 1988) is an American former professional football defensive back.
 He played college football at West Alabama.
 He was a member of the Kansas City Chiefs and Baltimore Ravens of the National Football League (NFL), and the Toronto Argonauts, Edmonton Eskimos, Saskatchewan Roughriders and BC Lions of the Canadian Football League (CFL).

+High School

+Foster was a multi-sport athlete and an all-state running back for Varnado High School.

 College career

 Foster began his college career as a redshirt at Southern before leaving school to join the military.

 Foster later played for two years at Pearl River Community College during 2009 and 2010.
 He then transferred to the University of West Alabama where he completed his college career in 2011 and 2012, where his career record included 96 tackles, 16 pass deflections and 10 interceptions.

 Professional career

 Kansas City Chiefs

 In May 2013, Foster signed with the Kansas City Chiefs of the NFL, as an undrafted free agent He played three preseason games with the Chiefs before being cut from the team.